asaurasieu/UFCF8P-15-M-Iot-systems-MicroBit/README.md

 ## Encryption overview

 - Algorithm: AES-256 ECB (tiny-AES-c).
-- Key derivation: a 1-byte random salt is generated per message on the sender; `makeKey` derives a 32-byte derived private key (DPK) from that salt.
+- Key generation: a 1-byte random salt is generated per message on the sender; `makeKey` derives a 32-byte derived private key (DPK) from that salt.
 The receiver uses the same salt to derive the identical key.
 - Payload: the command byte is placed in `plaintext[0]`, padded with zeros to 16 bytes, then encrypted.
 - Packet format (17 bytes total): byte 0 = salt (plaintext); bytes 1–16 = AES ciphertext.
 - Flow: